The Little Mermaid’s voice is actually her penis. Urusula isn’t entirely a villain. Eric is a chaser. Triton is a fucking

-The film is framed from a male perspective, with the hegemonic men in the film being featured before the titular little mermaid is even seen on screen, and given the power to complete Ariel’s transformation.
+The film is framed from a male perspective, with the hegemonic men in the film being featured before the titular little mermaid is even seen on screen.
+And they are ultimately given the power to complete Ariel’s transformation (more on that later).
 After a brief opening sequence, we are introduced to Sebastian and King Triton, with a song performed by the ruler’s daughters.
 The ending results in a would-be reveal of Ariel, who is described as having a “voice like a bell.”
 Her sisters open the clam-shell, and — what a letdown!
 Ariel is missing!
 In this manner, she’s shown as deviant and resistant to the role and social expectations of her position, something with which her sisters easily comply.

 Absent from the concert, she explores the ruins of a shipwreck, hunting for artifacts from human civilization.
 She is fearless, if a bit naïve, while her sidekick Flounder consistently reminds her of the anxiety of the moment.
 Ariel is unphased; the euphoria of the experience gives her confidence.
 I personally went through a similar period of naivete before I committed to transition.
 I knew I wanted to live my life as a woman, and I thought “Hey, maybe I could just get a job back east and show up on the first day and no one would know better.”
 Yeah, glad I didn’t do that because it would have been fucking terrible and I’d probably be dead.